Zilliqa/zilliqa-rosetta/README.md

     * api: api endpoint of community testnet
     * chain_id: chain id of community testnet
     * node_version: zilliqa node verion

+To use the Zilliqa seed node inside zilliqa-rosetta, please use `testnet.config.local.yaml` for Zilliqa testnet and `mainnet.config.local.yaml` for Zilliqa mainnet.

 ## Restful API